 This strand is the opportunity to apply what they have learnt to their own or others’ lives.
 This strand is exemplified in the Understanding Christianity as Making connections – evaluating, reflecting on and connecting the texts and concepts studied, and discerning possible connections between these and pupils’ own lives and ways of understanding the world.

-The Understanding Christianity training was undertaken in 2019 to address the gaps arising from our audit of the entitlement statement from the Church of England (to ensure we use an approach that engages with biblical text and theological ideas.)
-This training is being rolled out during 2019/2020 with all year groups using the Creation unit in the summer term 2019/2020 Understanding Christianity Scheme of Work provides;
+The Understanding Christianity training was undertaken in 2019 to address the gaps arising from our audit of the entitlement statement from the Church of England (to ensure we use an approach that engages with biblical text and theological ideas).
+Understanding Christianity Scheme of Work provides;

 theological and conceptual basis, taking seriously Christian accounts of the ‘big story’ of salvation and the relationship of the reader/pupil to these texts